polkadot-js/docs/docs/keyring/start/create.md

 console.log(pair.meta.name, 'has address', pair.address);
 ```

 Since we detailed overrides of types, here we added a `ed25519` keypair to our default `sr25519` keyring.
-Additionally here we also addedd metadata to the pair, which is just an object holding any values such as `name`, `genesisHash` or whatever the developer applies.
+Additionally here we also added metadata to the pair, which is just an object holding any values such as `name`, `genesisHash` or whatever the developer applies.

 ## Revisiting crypto